trothr/best/SSH.md

 SSH is "Secure Shell" and is both a protocol and a utility.
 As a utility, there are several implementations, both commercial and "free".
+In this document, we discuss command-line SSH, primarily the OpenSSH implementation, which is the most widely recognized reference.

-SSH protocol uses the same combined symmetric and asymmetric cryptography as is found in PGP and PKI to establish secure command sessions between computing systems.
+SSH protocol uses the same combined *symmetric* and *asymmetric* cryptography as is found in PGP and PKI to establish secure command sessions between computing systems.
 Most often, SSH is used for connecting from a laptop or workstation to a server.
 It was invented in the mid 1990s as a secure alternative to the Unix "R commands" for remote access.
 It also replaces TELNET so it is well suited to session work.
 Those familiar with TELNET will quickly adapt to using SSH.
 But SSH, as a service, can also drive single commands; it is not limited to "sign-on sessions".

 SSH is the most secure way to connect between systems either for interactiev access ("shell" access) or to drive specific commands.